Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 Most Elegant: Apple Smart Folio for iPad Pro 11-inch

-I might be a little bit biased, but everything Apple releases is pretty much just gorgeous.
+We might be a little bit biased, but everything Apple releases is pretty much just gorgeous.
 You won't find a more elegant, streamlined case for your iPad Pro than Apple's own Smart Folio.
 It's made from a single piece of polyurethane that wraps around the iPad Pro like a glove.
 The flap portion offers sleep/wake functionality, and it folds behind to make a stand.
 The case is Apple Pencil compatible.

 However, it's not a perfect case.
-The back doesn't snap on, it's held in place magnetically.
+The back doesn't snap on; it's held in place magnetically.
 While it's pretty secure, it doesn't protect your iPad's edges and corners, so it's not as protective as most of the cases on this list.
-Choose from five colors: Cactus, Blue Surf, Pink Sand, Black, and White.
+Choose from several colors; the options sometimes change seasonally.

 Pros: